The National Curriculum

 In accordance with the school policy on teaching and learning, staff aim to teach science in ways which make science relevant and meaningful, drawing whenever possible on examples taken from the real world.

 We aim to produce learners who are confident and effective users of ICT, communicating and handling information across the whole range of the curriculum.
 The school is very well equipped with a purpose build ICT suite consisting of 18 networked computers and an interactive white board.
-This hardware was updated in March 2008.
-All classrooms also have interactive whiteboards linked to our network and at least 2 computers of their own.
+This hardware was updated in 2017.
+All classrooms also have interactive screens linked to our network and access to 20 laptops and 30 tablets.
 All computers have email and Internet access.
 The governors are committed to constantly improving and extending our ICT capability.
 The school also has 6 lap tops for class use and digital blue cameras for digital movie making.
 All staff members have been trained in the educational use of ICT.
-We are developing our own web site.
-Please visit us at:

 We aim to give our children the skills to identify the opportunities and need for design and technology activities.
 All children will carry out investigations and where appropriate generate design proposals and make artefacts.
 Children will then develop their skills in evaluating and improving the final product.
 Pupils will be given opportunities to work with a wide range of materials, including food and fabric.

 Enquiry will form an important part of our work and involve direct practical experiences within the local area.
 We aim to develop: the children’s knowledge of places and environments throughout the world; an understanding of maps and their range of investigative and problem solving skills both inside and outside the classroom.
 Field visits will be arranged to enhance the geographical study of all our pupils.